WICG/origin-agent-cluster/README.md

 * Allow user agents to use various implementation strategies to isolate origins when circumstances allow, and the developer has opted in to origin isolation, thus potentially achieving benefits for performance, security, and memory metrics.
 * Allow web applications to provide information to the browser about why they want isolation, in order to better guide the browser's implementation strategies.
 * Ensure consistent web-developer-observable behavior regardless of implementation choices (such as process allocation) or the sub-preferences expressed by an origin.
 (Modulo side channels.)
+* Avoid situations where two same-origin pages with different isolation preferences are treated as cross-origin by the browser. ([See below](#the-browsing-context-group-scope-of-isolation).)
 * Allow web applications to easily configure origin isolation for all URLs on their origin.

 Non-goals: